amvitkus/BasicTerraria/README.md

 # BasicTerraria
-A simple 2D Terraria clone
+A simple 2D Terraria clone.
+Made this around 2013 when I was still learning.